 Luckily, there are people who specialize in keeping abreast of all this information: medical VAs.
-Medical VAs have helped countless doctors and practitioners stay on top of their game by providing support with administrative tasks such as scheduling appointments, filing insurance claims, updating patient records.
+Medical VAs have helped countless doctors and practitioners stay on top of their game by supporting administrative tasks such as scheduling appointments, filing insurance claims, and updating patient records.

-The first and most obvious benefit of medical virtual assistants is that they can provide 24/7 access to healthcare.
-As the name suggests, this means that you do not have to schedule an appointment with a doctor or nurse, waiting days or weeks for your appointment time.
+The first and most apparent benefit of medical virtual assistants is that they can provide 24/7 access to healthcare.
+As the name suggests, this means that you do not have to schedule an appointment with a doctor or nurse and wait days or weeks for your appointment time.

 Many people live far away from major cities and do not have access to reliable transportation systems—and even if they do, many cannot afford transportation costs for every visit.
 In addition, some people are bedridden due to age or illness.
 VAs can thus be mediators between patients and doctors or nurses.
-Anyone who cannot leave home or their comfort zone will be able to transfer their medical records electronically.
+Anyone who cannot leave home or their comfort zone can transfer their medical records electronically.

-Rather than having a healthcare provider call patients directly, the VA can make all of the calls to keep things running smoothly, ensuring that no one is missed.
+Virtual assistants can be used to communicate with patients.
+Rather than having a healthcare provider call patients directly, the VA can make all the calls to keep things running smoothly, ensuring no one is missed.

 - Virtual assistants can be used to communicate with other healthcare professionals.
-Any doctors are too busy or not technologically savvy enough to use email or other means of communication not requiring them to answer the phone themselves (or actually meet face-to-face).
+Any doctors are too busy or not technologically savvy enough to use email or other means of communication, not requiring them to answer the phone themselves (or actually meet face-to-face).
 However, VAs have no such limitations–they’re able to send out emails, text messages, and even voice memos right away.
 Doctors will then have time for their next appointment instead of waiting around for an answer from their patient’s doctor.

 Much could be due to illness or injury-related factors.
 Iatrogenic problems may arise from poor hospital staff control.

 Lackadaisical scheduling practices leading up to the discharge date could possibly have been prevented.
-There might have been better communication between nurses working together across floors at different times throughout shift hours, instead of just one shift at once.
+There might have been better communication between nurses working together across floors at different times throughout shift hours instead of just one shift at once.

 VAs to Enhance Patient Engagement

 And, in giving patients access to their records, you’ll increase trust and confidence in your practice or institution.
-And by helping patients schedule appointments and pay bills online, you’ll get them out of the waiting room (or off the couch) more quickly.
+By helping patients schedule appointments and pay bills online, you’ll get them out of the waiting room (or off the couch) more quickly.
 This way, they can get back to their lives without suffering any unnecessary stress or hassle.